differentiate-catalysis/catalyst-bubble-detection/README.md

 │  ├─ image2.json
 ```

-Names for images and their associated labels should be the same save the file extension.
+Names for images and their associated labels must be the same, with the exception of the file extension.

-If using a 3D semantic segmentation model, images sorted lexicographically are expected to be in order for a volume.
+If using a 3D semantic segmentation model (i.e. `unet` or `fcdensenet`), images sorted lexicographically are expected to be in order for a volume.
 Separate volumes should be in separate subfolders.
 Images should be in a `Im` subdirectory, and labels should be in a `L` subdirectory.
 Label files should have an extra `_L` appeneded to their file name.
 For instance:

 ```
 root/